-Check out headtohealth.gov.au, or if you're 12-25 the headspace website, for tips on how to look after your mental health.
+Check out the headspace website for tips on how to look after your mental health.

-If you've tried some of these strategies for some time without improving despite your efforts, it's time to reach out to a trusted friend, colleague, family member, Elder, teacher, counsellor, or a health service.
+If you've tried some of these strategies for some time without improving despite your efforts, it's time to reach out to a trusted friend, family member, Elder, teacher, counsellor, or a health service.

-If you or someone you know is going through a tough time, support is available.
+If you or someone you know is going through a tough time you can get help and support from headspace, your school, TAFE or university wellbeing service or your local health provider.
+For more information, to find your nearest headspace centre, or for online and telephone support, visit headspace.org.au headspace National Youth Mental Health Foundation is funded by the Australian Government.

-Check out headtohealth.gov.au to help find the right service for you.
-If you're aged 12-25, headspace can support you through our online and phone services or centre support services.
-For more information visit headspace.org.au.

-headspace National Youth Mental Health Foundation is funded by the Australian Government.

-call 000 or to speak to someone

-11 14 or Suicide Call Back Service

-on 1300 659 467.
-Aboriginal and
+If you need immediate assistance call OOO or to speak to someone urgently, please call Lifeline on 13 11 14 or Suicide Call Back Service on 13OO 659 467.

-also call 13YARN.

-Torres Strait Islander people can

-urgently, please call Lifeline on 13